christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 # Packages

-Packages avoid to reprogram common functions for deep learning and help the reuse of code.
+Packages help you reuse common functions for deep learning.

 2- rewrite training loop using the optim package (zeroing gradients + applying the gradients with an update rule)